In this post, you'll find a listing of 30 work from home jobs with benefits. This includes everything from health insurance to 401K.

 Because these companies are offering benefits, you are an employee and not an independent contractor.
 These jobs are also only available to those eligible to work in the United States.

-Always remember to check whether or not they hire in your state or not.
+Always remember to check whether or not they hire in your state!
+Good luck!

 300 Flexible, Non-Phone Work at Home Jobs: